Who We Are

 The Community Plate is now in the activation phase of our initiative with current work including:

-- VicHealth’s Food First Partnership – The Community Plate Food Strategy
+- Being part of VicHealth’s Food First Partnership – The Community Plate Food Strategy

 - Developing a School Food Forest Pilot